Panguitch, Utah provides easy staging to Cedar Breaks and Red Canyon hiking trails.

 Panguitch is a Paiute Indian word meaning 'Big Fish'.
 Panguitch is also a small, unassuming, historic town in southwest Utah located on Hwy.
 89 in the center of some of the most spectacular scenery on earth, which includes the Bryce Canyon National Park, Capital Reef National Park, Zion National Park, and the Canyonlands National Park, as well as the Grand Staircase-Escalante and Cedar Breaks National Monument.

-Panguitch is a busy tourist town for the summer months each year but it is about as far from a typical tourist town as you could imagine.
+Panguitch is a busy tourist town for the summer months each year but it is about as far from a typical tourist town as anyone could imagine.
 Sure, there is the row of motels along Main Street which are very busy in the vacation season.

 There are no flashy gift shops and many buildings are original structures struggling to retain their historical pride.
 Much of the community is rural farming and ranching.
 Tourism seems to be a summer preoccupation.
 The small town has a down home, comfortable feel.
+Over many years it has come to feel like home for me.

 Panguitch smacks of history and stubborn determination in the face of adversity.
 Even though I have arrived on the Labor Day weekend many stores are closed and the town has a hint of subtle, ambivalent reticence.
 The summer is over and a welcome peace has descended.